CUB Help Center

 - Use CUB’s toll-free Consumer Hotline and online complaint system: If you have a complaint or question about your utility service, please do not hesitate to call CUB, 1-800-669-5556, to talk to an expert 9 a.m. to 4 p.m.
 Monday through Friday, or to file a complaint online.

-- Have CUB hold a virtual event: We will hold special virtual events for community groups.
+- Have CUB hold a presentation for your community groups.
 These presentations can cover a number of utility-related topics, such as reducing your utility costs, Illinois’ solar options and how to sign up for energy efficiency programs.
-If your community group is interested in such a program, please email Kate Shonk, CUB’s outreach coordinator.
+If your community group is interested in such a program, please email Kate Shonk, CUB’s Sustainable Communities Liaison.